-Prismacolor Pencils are Delightful to Use
+These Best Colored Pencils are Delightful to Use

 The pencil has a thick core with a soft and buttery consistency that lays down so smoothly and with great coverage.

 Building up color layers is a snap.
 In the early layering stages, the colors layer effortlessly onto one another which is great for color mixing.

 You will enjoy creating soft, seamless color transitions and gradients with these gems since you can blend so effortlessly!

-You can always count on the way these pencils work for you which is wonderful reassurance so you can get down to the business of creating art!
+You can always count on the way these pencils work for you, which is wonderful reassurance so you can get down to the business of creating art!

-Specs on the Premier Pencils
+Best Colored Pencils Specs on the Premier Pencils